HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Here, we explain why we use this simplified problem.
 We derive this problem by simplifying the original problem, the problem (1).
-We first separate $f(X)$ to attractive energy term and repulsive energy term.
+We first separate $f(X)$ into attractive energy terms and repulsive energy terms.
 This is equivalent to the original problem, the problem (1).

 ## 13

 Then, we introduce the idea of initial placement.
-We fix the possible positions $x_i$ to a discrete points set $Q$.
+We fix the possible positions $x_i$ to a discrete point set $Q$.
-If we add a constraint the placement is limited to $Q$, the problem is converted to this one.
+If we add a constraint, the placement is limited to $Q$; the problem is converted to this one.

 As said before, thanks to the graph sparsity, the number of terms in the attractive energy, this blue one, is much less than the number of terms in the repulsive energy, this orange one.
 Thus, to simplify the problem, we want to drop this second term.
-When we take $Q$ such that every pair of vertices is apart by at least $\epsilon$,the second term becomes negligible.
+When we take $Q$ such that every pair of vertices is apart by at least $\epsilon$, the second term becomes negligible.
 This is because this $-k^2\log$ decreases monotonically concerning the distance.
 For sufficiently large $d$, the value of $-k^2\log$ does not vary excessively.
 For too small $d$, we can prevent the divergence of the energy function by setting $\epsilon$.